szewczykmira/go-learn/README.md

 - Initialize module: `go mod init <module_name>` : __module__ allows to track dependencies.
 - Run code in file `go run <filename>.go`
--  `go mod tidy` makes sure that mod file matches projects
+-  `go mod tidy` makes sure that mod file matches projects (it's good to use after adding external package)
 - `go build` make Go locate the module and add it as a dependency to the go.mod file

 ### Syntax